 Recently published research from IDC shows that a good system for managing content across the enterprise cuts content creation costs by 28% on average, by reducing the creation of assets that are never used, and using the same assets multiple times.

-IDC also found that teams get a 34% boost in productivity, on average, by spending less time searching for content, accelerating review and approval, and improving collaboration.
+IDC also found that teams get a 34% boost in productivity, on average, by spending less time searching for content, accelerating review and approval, and improving cloud-based collaboration.

-Let's take a look at one of our customers as an example of these benefits in action.
-We are working with an ad agency that's had a decades long relationship with their client in the consumer technology space.
+Let’s take a look at one of our customers as an example of these DAM benefits in action.
+We are working with an ad agency that’s had a decades long relationship with their client in the consumer technology space.
 They are really focused on making digital assets easier to manage, to reduce cost and boost productivity.
 There are three projects with them worth explaining:

 The first project they did with Nuxeo was an archive of 10,000 TV commercials representing decades, covering a wide range of products that the client or even creative teams would often request.
 Those commercials were historically spread among different suppliers and production houses, and it would take a great deal of work to find and request any given spot.